abdeoliveira/timepatrol/README.md

 The simplest way is probably setting a cronjob as root.

-First, install `cronie`, then enable its service (something like `systemctl enable --now cronie.service`).
-Finnaly edit the crontab with `sudo crontab -e`.
+First, install `cronie`, then enable its service (e.g. something like `systemctl enable --now cronie.service` for systemd users).
+Finnaly edit the crontab
+with `sudo crontab -e`.
 If you for example want a hourly system snapshot, use something like